-- (c) When the organic substance or a homogenous mixture of organic substances contain chemical groups associated with explosive properties but the exothermic decomposition energy is less than 500 J/g and the onset of exothermic decomposition is below 500 °C. (The temperature limit is to prevent the procedure being applied to a large number of organic materials which are not explosive but which will decompose slowly above 500 °C to release more than 500 J/g.)
-The exothermic decomposition energy may be determined using a suitable calorimetric technique; or - (d) For mixtures of inorganic oxidizing substances with organic material(s), the concentration of the inorganic oxidizing substance is:

-less than 15 %, by mass, if the oxidizing substance is assigned to category 1 or 2; less than 30 %, by mass, if the oxidizing substance is assigned to category 3.
+(c) When the organic substance or a homogenous mixture of organic substances contain chemical groups associated with explosive properties but the exothermic decomposition energy is less than 500 J/g and the onset of exothermic decomposition is below 500 °C. (The temperature limit is to prevent the procedure being applied to a large number of organic materials which are not explosive but which will decompose slowly above 500 °C to release more than 500 J/g.)
+The exothermic decomposition energy may be determined using a suitable calorimetric technique; or less than 15 %, by mass, if the oxidizing substance is assigned to category 1 or 2; less than 30 %, by mass, if the oxidizing substance is assigned to category 3.